EmporiumFashion/emp-dev/README.md

-# The "Theme" for Emporium's shopify store!
+## Hello World!
+Here's the "Theme" for Emporium's Shopify store!
 There's a chance that this repository has been made public / private (it gets changed often).
 Please do not use this theme or look through the code it is simply not worth

-## Authors,

-### Shopify - Skeleton Theme
+**Authors: Shopify -> Skeleton Theme & Govind Menon -> Pain and Suffering**
-### Govind Menon 🐈
-#### Thank you & Goodnight Universe

-# Some Images
+circa 2025 (c) Emporium